qubekit/QUBEKit/README.md

 * If the config column is not filled, the default config is used.
 * The smiles string column only needs to be filled if a pdb is not supplied.
-* Leaving the start column empty will start the program from the beginning.
+* Leaving the restart column empty will start the program from the beginning.
 * Leaving the end column empty will end the program after a full analysis.

 A bulk analysis is called with the command: